TERN Ecosystem Processes

 Classified as box woodland, dominated by two main Eucalypt species (Eucalyptus microcarpa (Grey Box) and Eucalyptus leucoxylon (Yellow Gum)).14 of 16

 Located in the Wombat State Forest, near Ballarat, VIC.

 Investigating the impacts of climate change and disturbances, such as fire and drought, on the dry sclerophyll eucalypt forests in southeast Australia.

-TERN Ecosystem Processes data are derived from periodic field surveys and in-situ sensors operated continuously at a local scale.
+TERN Ecosystem Processes data are derived by data collection methods that span from periodic field surveys and in-situ sensors operated continuously at a local scale.
 The platform delivers:

 - Micro-meteorological observations of atmospheric-ecosystem energy, carbon and water exchanges ; and